A place to grow and learn through play

 Language learning in preschool

 The most successful way to acquire a new language is immersion.
-In preschool children at GIS experience the German language through their daily interactions with their teachers and their native-speaking peers.
+In preschool children at GIS experience the German and Chinese language through their daily interactions with their teachers and their native-speaking peers.
 Together they explore the world around them, engage in songs and fingerplays, listen to stories, express themselves artistically and through lots of movement.
 Language learning literally becomes child’s play!

 The benefits of learning a second language are numerous, and positively impact children's present and future academic and professional lives.
 Second language acquisition is tightly linked to increased performance in areas of social and academic development such as verbal communication, mathematical development and reasoning skills.
 It is also linked to increasing young children's cultural awareness and understanding of differences.